-Students choosing Youth Ministry will complete work which satisfies the requirements for the VCE Religion and Society units listed above.
-The focus of these studies however, will be influenced by the CSYMA (Catholic Schools Youth Ministry Australia) program.
-This is a nationally recognized program, fully endorsed by the Bishop of the Sale diocese.
+Students choosing Youth Ministry will complete a course that includes components of the Year 11 Religion and Society Unit 1 & 2 as well as work based on Caritas Catholic Social Teachings and the Social Justice Calendar.

 Students electing this option will be actively involved in a variety of classroom, school, and diocesan retreats, outreach and awareness projects.

-Religion and Society Unit 3 and 4
+Religion and Society Units 3 and 4